 Warmer weather means there are a lot of opportunities for water play.
-Here’s a quick refresher on water safety tips for infants, toddlers, and school age children.
+Below is a quick refresher on water safety tips for infants, toddlers, and school-age children.

-If you are a family working with a nanny, make sure to share this video with your nanny so that they are up to date on how to keep your children safe when playing in or around water.
+If you are a family working with a nanny, make sure to share these tips with your nanny so that they are up to date on how to keep your children safe when playing in or around water.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!